patricknemeth/CAPSTONE/README.md

 entertainment that can adapt to individual behaviors and choices.

 #### The Big Idea:
-Machine learning can be utilized to analyze player behavior data, employing techniques like clustering for player segmentation and predictive modeling to anticipate player actions and Natural Language Processing can extract player sentiment, preferences, and emotions from text documents.
+Machine learning will be utilized to analyze player behavior data, employing techniques like clustering for player segmentation and predictive modeling to anticipate player actions, and Natural Language Processing can extract player sentiment, preferences, and emotions from text documents.
 These techniques focus on extracting meaningful insights from player data, which can inform both narrative and gameplay design.